dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 s1 == s2 => false
 ```

-String.replace: When replace chars, in case of the same char it returns the same object, but if we replace substring, and in case the same substring it returns new object
+When `replace` chars, in case of the same char it returns the same object, but if we replace substring, and in case the same substring it returns new object
 ```java
 String str = "hello";
 System.out.println(str.replace('h', 'h')==str); //true
 System.out.println(str.replace("h", "h")==str); //false
 ```

-`StringBuilder` capacity - is the length + 16
+`StringBuilder` capacity - is the size of underlying `byte[]`, by default is 16, and grow together as string length grows.
+So it either equal or greater than `str.length()`.
 ```java
 var sb = new StringBuilder("hello world");
 System.out.println("capacity => " + sb.capacity());